 7. The Australians Make Up More than a Third of the Doris Girls

 The Moulin Rouge’s troupe has 80 artists of 14 nationalities, of which around 20 artists are men.
 The majority of the artists are Australians, and Australians also make up more than a third of the Doris Girls.

-At least three casting sessions are organized per year, in which around 600 dancers participate each time for sometimes only two vacancies.
-The height required to join the dance troupe is at least 1.75m for girls and 1.85m for boys.
+At least three casting sessions are organized annually, in which around 600 dancers participate each time for sometimes only two vacancies.
+The height required to join the dance troupe is at least 1.75m for women and 1.85m for men.

-All members of the troupe are trained in classical dance and continue to take classes every week.
-They must be fit (they dance 6 hours a day, six days) and strong (some costumes are very heavy).
+All troupe members are trained in classical dance and continue to take lessons every week.
+They must be fit (they dance 6 hours a day, six days a week) and strong (some costumes are very heavy).

-English is the official language at the Moulin Rouge, but all members of the troop receive French lessons.
+English is the official language at the Moulin Rouge, but all the troop members receive French lessons.

 8. The Moulin Rouge Owns Unique Know-How of Costume-Making